Philipp von Hase

 In Socio, the process continues when the benches are used—where the slow processes of material meet human processes of dialogue, reflection, and collective decision-making.

-photo by Andreas Dyrdal
+foto: Andreas Dyrdal

 instagram: @philipp.vonhase